AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * ASSETS-30613 - Replace asset doesn't delete and add asset in new Delivery tier
 * SITES-22940 - Unable to view content fragment as workflow payload
 * CNTBF-209 -  Backflow jobs cancellation improvements
+* SCRNS-3762 - Improve playerLogger in Sequence channel to put logs on console when previewing channel on browser
+* SCRNS-4455 - Missing “Manage Publication” & "Quick Publish" Button for NON-ADMIN users in Content Provider for Channels

 ### Known Issues {#known-issues-17258}